Charles Adam Heckman

-Charles Adam Heckman was a brigadier general in the Union Army during the American Civil War.
+Charles Adam Heckman (1822-1896) was a brigadier general in the Union Army during the American Civil War.
 He fought in many of the early battles in North Carolina and later served in the Army of the James during the siege of Petersburg.

 Biography

 Heckman was born in Pennsylvania and graduated from Minerva Seminary in 1837.
-He served in the volunteer army during the Mexican War becoming a sergeant by the time he was mustered out of service in 1848.
+He served in the volunteer army during the Mexican–American War, becoming a sergeant by the time he was mustered out of service in 1848.
 Apart from the Civil War, Heckman spent most of his career as a conductor for the New Jersey Central Railroad.

 Immediately after the Civil War began, Heckman enlisted in the 1st Pennsylvania Volunteer Regiment and was elected captain.
-Before seeing any action in that regiment he was appointed major of the 9th New Jersey Volunteer Regiment.
-On October 8, 1861 he became the regimental lieutenant colonel and joined Ambrose Burnside's expedition to North Carolina.
+Before seeing any action in that regiment, he was appointed major of the 9th New Jersey Volunteer Regiment.
+On October 8, 1861, he became the regimental lieutenant colonel and joined Ambrose Burnside's expedition to North Carolina.
 He fought at Roanoke Island and was promoted colonel just two days after the battle.
 He was wounded at the battles of New Berne and Young's Crossroads.
-On November 29, 1862 he was promoted to brigadier general of U.S. volunteers.
+On November 29, 1862, he was promoted to brigadier general of U.S. volunteers.

 When General Burnside left for Virginia, he left Union forces in North Carolina under the command of John G. Foster.
-In the winter of 1862, Foster led an expedition against the Wilmington and Weldon Railroad at Goldsboro, NC.
-General Heckman led a brigade in Foster's expedition at the battles of Kinston, White Hall and Goldsboro.
+In the winter of 1862, Foster led an expedition against the Wilmington and Weldon Railroad at Goldsborough, North Carolina.
+General Heckman led a brigade in Foster's expedition at the battles of Kinston, White Hall and Goldsborough.

-Throughout most of 1863 Heckman was in command of the District of Beaufort, briefly commanding the Union defenses at New Bern.
-By the end of 1863 he was sent to Virginia to command the Union garrison at Newport News, Virginia.
+Throughout most of 1863, Heckman was in command of the District of Beaufort, briefly commanding the Union defenses at New Bern.
+By the end of 1863, he was sent to Virginia to command the Union garrison at Newport News, Virginia.
 He temporarily commanded George W. Getty's division at the beginning of 1864.